kurtkaiser/CS-598-Deep-Learning-for-Healthcare-Project/README.md

 For the first four metrics, lower is better.
 For the last two, higher is better (Rocheteau et al. 2022).

-Our model achieves the following performance on :
 Below is the result comparison for TPC model between the original paper and our replication experiment on eICU test data.

 | **TPC Model**           | **MAD**   | **MSE**   | **MAPE** | **MSLE**  | **R<sup>2</sup>**   | **KAPPA** |